Skip to Content

 2. Grant API permissions to Harmony

-Follow these steps to grant Harmony permissions to use the Microsoft Entra ID APIs with the OAuth 2.0 application that you created in the section Configure Microsoft Entra ID as an identity provider.
-If continuing from the previous section, you can start at step 3 below.
+Follow these steps to grant Harmony permissions to use the Microsoft Entra ID APIs with the OAuth 2.0 application that you created in Configure Microsoft Entra ID as an identity provider.
+If you're continuing from the previous section, start at step 3.

 1. Log in to the Microsoft Azure portal.

-2. In the Microsoft Azure portal, go to App registrations and select the OAuth 2.0 application that you created in the section Configure Microsoft Entra ID as an identity provider (in the example, called Jitterbit API Manager APIs).
+2. In the Microsoft Azure portal, go to App registrations.
+Select the OAuth 2.0 application that you created in Configure Microsoft Entra ID as an identity provider.
+In the example, this is called Jitterbit API Manager APIs.

-3. Under the Manage category on the left, select API permissions.
-Then, under Configured permissions, click Add a permission:
+3. Under Manage, select API permissions.
+Then click Add a permission:

 attachment